centria/basic-coding/docs/part1/part1-1.md

 **With this information, you should be able to do the second exercise.**

-To be precise, the command **Console.WriteLine("example text");** prints the text **example text** and line change.
+To be precise, the command **Console.WriteLine("example text");** prints the text **example text** and a line change.
 The line change can also be handled with special character **\n**, which is written as a part of the printable text.
 The example above could also be written as

 ```cs